ioi/ioi.github.io/checklist.md

   - The second partition is the USER space, which can be easily reset before/after each contest day.
 - In 2015, attempting to re-image all machines simultaneously ended up being very slow, due to excessive retransmissions of lost packets.
 Re-imaging just one quarter of machines at a time allowed the imaging to complete quickly, and still allowed all machines to be re-imaged in under 15 minutes.

+Between contest days (and also between practice competition and the first contest day), all files which might have been created or modified by the contestants must be erased.
+Such files can appear at unexpected locations (have you ever hidden your editor configuration in the user's crontab?), some even not owned by the user.
+It is therefore recommended to re-image the machines, or at least to use a file system with snapshots and revert to a clean snapshot.

 ## Worker provisioning

 - HTC must tell HSC requirements for task time and memory limits, and also time required for checkers
 - For typical task evaluation times (e.g. < 1 minute), 1 worker to 20 students has been a successful rule of thumb, with provision for 3x more than that for safety. e.g. a contest with 300 students should have at least 300 / 20 x 3 = 45 workers
-- test evaluation of a while(1) solution, and a sleep(inf) solution
+- Beware that workers can use substantial disk space by caching of test data and compiled executables.

 ## Database setup

 - PostgreSQL replication to a hot-standby slave is reasonably easy to set up, and allows for the entire contest database to be in a consistent state in the event of a DB server failure, without significant loss of data.
 - At the end of the competition, you can also simply decouple the replication and use the slave to dump the database, rather than waiting for a dump to complete before you can allow appeals submissions to begin.
 - pg_dump may refuse to complete on a slave if there are rows being deleted from the database.
 So you should stop replication first, or dump on the primary.
-- pg_reload from a dumped SQL file can be unreliable with LO.
+- pg_reload from a dumped SQL file can be unreliable with large objects.
 Always check for errors when restoring the database, and check that large objects get restored correctly.
 The bug may be related to auto vacuum co-inciding with restore.

+## Backup

+You should regularly back up home directories of contestants' machines, reasonable frequency is about once per 10 minutes.
+It is useful to keep all versions.
+We suggest using `rsync` with:

+- `--link-dest` to hard-link files which did not change from the previous backup
+- `--max-size` to avoid backing up large files (e.g., larger than 10 MB)
+- `--exclude` directories with non-interesting, but frequently changing files like `.cache` and `.mozilla`.

-## Things to simulate before the contest
+## Things to test before the contest

-- simulate entire contest (we have dumps from previous years in the ITC archive)
+- simulate an entire contest (we have dumps from previous years in the ITC archive)
-- `while(1)` solutions
+- evaluation of a `while(1)` solution and a `sleep(inf)` solution
 - deleting, adding and replacing test cases, while the competition is in flight.
 Can you re-evaluate everything in time?

 The steps for deleting, adding, and replacing test cases, changing bounds, etc, should be documented so that in the heat of the contest, no steps are forgotten.